Why Are Professional Portraits Important?

 Let me answer for you.
 Based on the websites you just viewed, you're going to choose the nice Italian restaurant with the best digital identity.
 The place with the amazing chef portrait validating the authenticity of the establishment on their "About" page.
 The Italian restaurant with better food photography, and the nice interior space where everyone is having a great time.
 Why is this?
 Because you had a great first impression based on the restaurant's digital identity.
 You haven't even stepped foot onto their property.
 Yet you've established an emotional connection with the beautiful imagery and a perceived value of that restaurant.
 Even though the interaction was purely digital, your first impression was a good one.

 What does an Italian restaurant have to do with a portrait?
 Much like the Italian restaurant's digital identity, your portrait is a digital representation of your online self.
 Often times your first impression is happening whether you are aware of it or not.
-If you're using social media, or your portrait is on a company website than it's safe to assume that your digital headshot is communicating with potential sales leads, new business ventures, new clients/customers, maybe even new job opportunities.
+If you're using social media, or your portrait is on a company website, then it's safe to assume that your digital headshot is communicating with potential sales leads, new business ventures, new clients/customers, maybe even new job opportunities.
 But what is it saying about you?

 Why Your Cell Phone "Selfies" May Be Hurting Your Personal Brand